ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/5-FAQ/02-Gameplay.md

 It is stored in Benny's safe at the Tops Casino

 ## **9.)
-Will there be controller support?**
+Is there controller support?**

-More than likely not and if there is it will not be in the forseeable future
+Both yes and no. Controller support is handled by a mixture of JAM's built in controller support in addition to the game's built in controller support.
+This means that some features such as night vision will not work on controller natively, but features such as sprint should.

 ## **10.)
 Why does my game show an error with YUPTTW when I start?**